-- Understand the responsibilities, qualifications, requirements and application means of the post - Prepare a tailor-made application letter and résumé; - Prepare a list of your qualification and work experience - Put all your education attainments, work experience, professional qualifications, extra-curricular activities, etc. on your qualification list.
-Double-check your résumé against the list can ensure that no important information will be omitted; - Use clean white paper and envelope - The application letter and résumé should be printed on clean white paper, sealed in a white envelope; - Draw reference from model application letters and résumés - Prepare your application letters and résumés based on a model application letter and résumé that best fit the applied post.
+- Understand the duties, qualifications, requirements and application means of the post - Prepare a tailor-made application letter and résumé; - List your qualifications and work experience - Put all your education attainments, work experience, professional qualifications, extra-curricular activities, etc. on your qualification list.
+Double-checking your résumé against the list can ensure that no important information will be omitted; - Use clean white paper and envelope - The application letter and résumé should be printed on clean white paper, sealed in a white envelope; - Draw reference from model application letters and résumés - Prepare your application letters and résumés based on a model application letter and résumé that best fit the applied post.